Volunteer with A.R.F.

 In order to be a volunteer, you must meet these basic minimum requirements:

 - Have a passion for helping animals.

 - Be over 18 years of age.
 Children under 18 can volunteer when accompanied by a parent or guardian.

 - Have an email address where we can contact you to coordinate activities.

 - Commit to at least 6 hours of volunteer time per month (depending on role).*

-- Attend a new volunteer orientation held over virtual meeting:
+- Attend a new volunteer orientation in person at or office location:

 - One general volunteer orientation training